Project Gutenberg’s Uncle Remus and Brer Rabbit, by Joel Chandler Harris

 Many hobbyists/pros do not need income from their photography because they make perfect money in their full-time jobs.
 Some are even professional communicators on the staff of a corporation or a newspaper, for example.

 Many people love to travel and see the world.
-However, they are looking for another stamp of a country they have never been to that they can add to their passport.
+However, they are looking for another stamp from a country they have never been to to add to their passport.

 What is happening with these people is that they are not thinking long-term for the organization.
 Instead, they are donating their time and resources.